DataDog/dd-trace-rb/docs/GettingStarted.md

 The integration will ensure that the `configured_interceptor` establishes a unique tracing setup for that client instance.

-### Http.rb
+### http.rb

-The Http.rb integration will trace any HTTP call using the Http.rb gem.
+The http.rb integration will trace any HTTP call using the Http.rb gem.

 ```ruby
 require 'http'